Vanilla Laws, Customs, Regulations in Madagascar

 • Vanilla green plants and cuttings cannot be legally exported without a special paper and authorization.

-• Manager’s Certificate of Residence
+• Certificate of Residence of the Manager

 • CIN photocopy of the Manager

-• 2 recent ID photos of the Manager
+• 2 Recent Photos of the Manager

 OVER THE PAST DECADES, SOME OF MVC’S STAFF IN YEARS PRIOR WORKED IN PRIVATE SECURITY, US GOVERNMENT SECURITY, LAW ENFORCEMENT, ANTI-NARCOTIC, ANTI-WILDLIFE TRAFFICKING FORCES IN MADAGASCAR.